 Hate the monotony of a metronome?

 Do some of your rudiments in time with your favourite songs instead.
 If you’re on your drum kit while doing this, protect your hearing with some good quality in-ear monitors.
+Playing to recorded tracks is a great way to improve your sense of time, without the monotony of a metronome.

 Want more advanced control over your practicing?